status-im/nimbus-eth2/docs/the_nimbus_book/src/health.md

 # Monitor the health of your node

-The most important thing for the the health, performance and stablity of your node and the overall network is the [strength of your node's network connectivity / peer count](./networking.md).
+The most important thing for the the health, performance and stablity of your node and the overall network is the strength of your node's network connectivity / peer count.

+See [here](./networking.md) for our networking related tips and tricks.

 ## Keep track of your attestation effectiveness